shree998/Campus-Expert/submissions/carlos42044/module-1/community-assessment.md

 Historically has the group been the same size?

 The community has been slowly growing along with Kean's CS department.
-As more students joing the CS department the community grows.
+As more students join the CS department the community grows.
 #### Ideal version:
-Larger community of not only CS students, as well as students from nearby community college and highschool students interested in tech.
+Larger community of not only CS students, as well as students from nearby community college and high school students interested in tech.
 #### Ideas on how to improve:
-Plan to communicate with local community colleges and highschools to invite students to Kean's ACM meetings.
+Plan to communicate with local community colleges and high schools to invite students to Kean's ACM meetings.

 ## Resources
 #### Current community: